The messaging framework is designed to allow a powerful, but easy to use, message routing and handling system to be

 Message routers may either handle the message directly or implement message queues to defer handling.

-The message router defines a message packet class for implementing heterogeneous message queues.
+The message router uses a message packet class for implementing heterogeneous message queues.

 See the QueuedMessageRouter project in the examples directory.